Five of the worlds most celebrated architects head to Taiwan to create The Master Collection

 The success of our previous House Living project located in the same area, Beaumont, proves that demand is strong for well-designed, high quality homes.
 Beaumont project attracted sophisticated buyers from Hong Kong including repeated clients of Phoenix, a CEO of a listed company in Hong Kong, and CEO of a Property Agency Company.
 We believe The Master Collection will appeal to the same type of seasoned buyers from both Taiwan and overseas.

-The main appeal for overseas buyers to invest in The Master Collection includes its freehold status and low buy-in tax rate of around 0.1% of the property price.
+The main appeal for overseas buyers to invest in The Master Collection includes its freehold status and low buy-in tax rate of around 0.1 percent of the property price.

 Hong Kong investors, in particular, are very receptive to the idea of investing in a holiday home in Taipei due to its slower paced lifestyle and vibrant local culture.
 The one-hour flight time makes Taipei easily accessible.
 Also, there is no language barrier for Hong Kongers.